 - Headache: present in more than 85% of patients.
 It tends to be of recent onset, or represents a change in character from previous headaches.
 It is often in the temporal or occipital region and is described as severe by most patients.
 It may be worse at night.

 - Scalp tenderness - may be pronounced, making simple tasks such as combing hair, or resting the head on a pillow extremely painful.

-- Jaw claudication - particularly prominent when the patient is talking or eating, and is present in more than half of patients with temporal arteritis.
+- Jaw claudication - particularly prominent when the patient is talking or eating; it is present in more than half of patients with GCA.

 - Visual disturbances: